 - Swarm of Rats: Hundreds of rats are devouring the corpses in the Dead Room.

 - Tampering with Food and Drink: The expedition has enough tinned food to last them years if needed.
 Unfortunately, the food was bought from a dodgy contractor who failed to cook the ingredients long enough or seal the tins properly, so most of it has spoiled or has dangerously high levels of lead.

 - Water Source Tampering: The other theorized source of lead poisoning.
 The desalination system installed to support the locomotive engines aboard the ships (which required fresh water to operate) would have produced water with a dangerously high lead content.

 - A Taste of the Lash: Hickey, Magnus Manson, and Richard Ayelmore are sentenced to fifty lashes as punishment for the carnivale debacle.
 The book doesn't skimp on describing how brutal a punishment it is.

 - The Teetotaler: Sir John Franklin.

-- This Is as Far as I Go: Icemaster Blanky and John Bridgens realize the futility of the situation and decide to die with a modicum of dignity.
-Blanky is eaten by The Thing; Bridgens fate is not written but certainly he dies as well.
+- This Is as Far as I Go: Thomas Blanky and John Bridgens realize the futility of the situation and decide to die with a modicum of dignity.
+Blanky is eaten by the Thing; Bridgens' fate is not written but certainly he dies as well.

-- Trailers Always Spoil: The map of the area the ships Terror and Erebus and their respective crews are traversing in the novel is marked with the burial locations of a number of characters, by name, so when characters with these names begin showing up it's not hard to realize who's not going to survive.
+- Trailers Always Spoil: The map of the area that the ships Terror and Erebus and their respective crews are traversing in the novel — placed before the story even begins — is marked with the burial locations of a number of characters, by name.
+When characters with these names begin showing up, it's not hard to realize who's not going to survive.